youngzyx/Survival-Analysis-and-Prediction/README.md

-## Prelude:
+### Prelude:

-As part of our coursework at USF, we are supposed to complete nine month's practicum.
-We were always interested in applying Deep Learning to solve problems in the healthcare space which led me to our internship at UCSF.
+This project was executed as a part of our internship at UCSF.
+We had two projects first was to develop interpretable decision tree models to segment patients by the severity of cancer and replace an existing model that did not work well.
+The second was to use brain tumor images and predict whether the tumor would grow

-### Project 1 Survival Analysis:
+### Project 1 Segmenting patients by the severity of cancer:

 #### Background